andyjakubowski/kingly-site/src/v1/examples/counter-application.md

 ---

 ## Motivation
-This example is a trivial, user interface which serves to introduce the Kingly library.
+This example is a trivial user interface that serves to introduce the Kingly library.
 This example is used in the [tutorials](../tutorials) section.

 ## Visualization
 ![counter machine](../../graphs/trivial counter machine.png)